Adam4lexander/Spoke/README.md

 Triggers are fire-and-forget pulses.
 They implement `ITrigger` / `ITrigger<T>`, so they can be subscribed to or used as dependencies in effects and memos.

+### State

-- **State** – Reactive container for any value.
+Reactive container for any value.
 When updated, it notifies dependent logic automatically.

 ```csharp
 var isVisible = State.Create(true);